-Significant risk Findings Conclusion Resource Recovery Contract As part of our audit we: We found: The Resource Recovery Contract became operational on 1 September 2017.
-Given the significant size of the RRC and the operational impact on the Authority, there is a need for the Authority to ensure effective governance arrangements are in place to manage the contract, including contract variations, review key targets and outputs, monitor budgets and their achievement, as well as ensure effective reporting. reviewed the governance and contract management, monitoring and reporting arrangements put in place to effectively monitor and report on the RRC. there was some slippage in the commissioning of the RRC due to issues outside the control of the Authority during the early part of 2017.
+The Resource Recovery Contract became operational on 1 September 2017.
+Given the significant size of the RRC and the operational impact on the Authority, there is a need for the Authority to ensure effective governance arrangements are in place to manage the contract, including contract variations, review key targets and outputs, monitor budgets and their achievement, as well as ensure effective reporting.

+As part of our audit we:

+reviewed the governance and contract management, monitoring and reporting arrangements put in place to effectively monitor and report on the RRC.

+We found:

+- there was some slippage in the commissioning of the RRC due to issues outside the control of the Authority during the early part of 2017.
 However, the facility became fully operational on 1 September 2017.
-Early indications are that the RRC is working well and delivering the services expected and agreed the Authority has a contract management team to manage the RRC who report to the Executive Management Team on a monthly basis in a number of areas including tonnages, recycling rates, inputs and a range of other information.
+Early indications are that the RRC is working well and delivering the services expected and agreed - the Authority has a contract management team to manage the RRC who report to the Executive Management Team on a monthly basis in a number of areas including tonnages, recycling rates, inputs and a range of other information.
 This is routinely monitored with the aim of ensuring performance is adequate and if needed, action is taken.
-A number of quarterly monitoring reports are also prepared covering operational performance, contract performance and financial performance in addition to the contract management team, there is also a data analysis team who check the tonnages and apply the appropriate charge rates to ensure that MWDA is paying the correct amount for the services received.
-The data analysis team monitor on a monthly, quarterly and annual basis. there have been no significant operational of financial issues since the RRC went live in September 2017 and discussions with management indicate tonnages processed and performance are in accordance with budget and key performance expectations the Authority has a Service Delivery Plan which includes clear objectives for the RRC which are routinely reported to the Authority Conclusion The RRC became fully operational on 1 September 2017 and appears to be operating as planned.
-However, given the significant size of the RRC and the operational impact on the Authority, there is a need for the Authority to continue to carefully monitor and manage the contract, including the delivery of key targets and outputs, monitoring of budgets as well as ensuring effective reporting.
+A number of quarterly monitoring reports are also prepared covering operational performance, contract performance and financial performance - in addition to the contract management team, there is also a data analysis team who check the tonnages and apply the appropriate charge rates to ensure that MWDA is paying the correct amount for the services received.
+The data analysis team monitor on a monthly, quarterly and annual basis. - there have been no significant operational of financial issues since the RRC went live in September 2017 and discussions with management indicate tonnages processed and performance are in accordance with budget and key performance expectations - the Authority has a Service Delivery Plan which includes clear objectives for the RRC which are routinely reported to the Authority - given the significant size of the RRC, there is an ongoing need for the Authority to continue to carefully monitor and manage the contract, including the delivery of key targets and outputs, routine monitoring of budgets, as well as regular reporting.